-The Gurney stove improved upon the existing coke fired stoves, it had 24 cast iron fins around its cylindrical perimeter and it rested in a trough of water which evaporated with the heat thus moistening as well as transmitting heat and the fins increased the heated area and the favourable result lead to its popularity in schools, halls, countless churches and many of our large Cathedrals.
+The Gurney stove improved upon the existing coke fired stoves, it had 24 cast iron fins around its cylindrical perimeter and it rested in a trough of water which evaporated with the heat thus moistening as well as transmitting heat.
+The fins increased the heated area and the favourable result lead to its popularity in schools, halls, countless churches and many of our large Cathedrals.
 He lived the latter years of his life at Poughill near Bude.
-Bude Visitor Centre have an excellent section on Sir Goldworthy Gurney.
+Bude Heritage Centre have an excellent section on Sir Goldworthy Gurney.

-In 1896 Garton & King designed and produced their own Radiator – called somewhat logically the “1896 Radiator” – their name is cast into the metal - so – if you see one somewhere, perhaps in a large private house or in a National Trust property, please let me know – and don’t forget – PHOTOGRAPH IT as they are an endangered species!
+In 1896 Garton & King designed and produced their own Radiator – called somewhat logically the ‘1896 Radiator’ – their name is cast into the metal.
+So, if you see one somewhere, perhaps in a large private house or in a National Trust property, please let me know – and don’t forget – PHOTOGRAPH IT as they are an endangered species!

 Garton & King was not all gullies gratings gears and manhole covers.
 These two images were taken this April in the St Anthony’s Chapel at Cowley near Exeter and show that the Company were very much into various forms and systems of Heating.
 St Anthony’s Heating System dates from probably the middle to late 1800s and this type of radiator is particularly scarce nowadays.
-Another interesting discovery of a G & K of about the same era can be seen at Christ Church Bridgewater There is a full write up on this Bridgwater (Somerset) Unitarian Church’s System on their Website.
+Another interesting discovery of a G & K system of about the same era can be seen at Christ Church Bridgewater There is a full write up on this Bridgwater (Somerset) Unitarian Church’s System on their Website.

 Drawing of a Steam or Hot Water Radiator.
 Particularly attractive drawing but unfortunately lacking much information.
 The Rubber Stamp (see section on Rubber Stamps) only confirns that it is pre 1924.
 There were many Radiator Companies around in the late 1800s, one in particular was the American Radiator Company.
 Their Trade Mark was a four leafed Clover with the word ‘Ideal’ written across it.
 Their September 1904 catalogue lists over 30 different types including hinged and and curved types.
 By 1919 they appear to have changed their name to The National Radiator Company.